For you today, Gentle Reader, I have some super fun queer fantasy book recommendations. A favorite genre of mine!

 Fantasy Books with Queer Romance in ‘em

-1. The Lightening Struck Heart by TJ Klune
+1. The Lightning Struck Heart by TJ Klune

 This book has so many things I adore in a fantasy.
 Extremely snarky gay boy main character.
 Lots of awesome magic.
 Horny hornless unicorns with a thing for scarves and dragon BDSM.
 Okay maybe I didn’t know I wanted that last one, but I do now!